Chemical drain cleaners: Usage considerations

-Safety

 Strongly corrosive and acid drain cleaners are among the most hazardous household products available to the public.
 Chemical drain cleaners can cause strong reactions—sometimes explosively—with other chemicals that may have been used previously, which can result in serious injury to anyone in the vicinity.
 In one such incident, a five-year-old boy was left scarred for life after an acidic drain cleaner leaked through his bedroom ceiling as he slept.

 Strong alkali drain cleaners are equally capable of causing rapid, severe burns.
 Such burns have been seen in the cases of a woman doused with concentrated lye in an attack.
 A small girl was also permanently disfigured by a common lye drain opener.

 Moreover, because the acidic or basic drain cleaners themselves are washed down the drain, this contributes to pollution in the water supply.
 Drain cleaners usually contain a strong base such as sodium hydroxide that decomposes hair and converts fats into water-soluble products.
 The reaction is exothermic, releasing heat to soften the fats.
 Drain cleaners can also contain aluminum, which reacts with sodium hydroxide to produce bubbles of hydrogen gas that help to break up the clog.
 The pressure buildup by gas generation can cause weaker pipes to burst, and the heat generation can also soften plastic PVC pipes.

 Plumbers must take special care to avoid injury when working on pipes which may contain corrosive drain cleaners, and may charge extra for such hazardous work.

 At times, individuals may deliberately or unknowingly mix two different types of drain cleaners, which can lead to even deadlier results from poisonous fumes.